fighting against forced labour and child labour

 Labour Law Compliance: Lopes Limited complies with all applicable Canadian Labour Laws.

-Lopes Limited Code of Conduct: The Lopes Limited code of conduct defines the actions, behaviours, and practices expected of all employees of Lopes Limited.
-Our Code of Conduct ensure our employees adhere to and uphold our commitments to anti-harassment and discrimination, ethical workplace practices, and a safe working environment.
+Lopes Limited Code of Conduct: The Lopes Limited Code of Conduct defines the actions, behaviours, and practices expected of all employees of Lopes Limited.
+Our Code of Conduct supports our commitment to anti-harassment and discrimination, ethical workplace practices, and a safe working environment.

-Practices: Our hiring practices ensure we are not infringing on any Child Labour or Forced Labour laws.
-By only hiring individuals that are 18 years of age or older we ensure that all employees are fully able to engage in their roles in a safe and supportive environment.
+Hiring Practices: Our hiring practices are designed to comply with applicable child labour or forced labour laws.
+By hiring individuals who are 18 years of age or older, we help ensure employees are able to engage in their roles in a safe and supportive environment.

 5.0 Reporting Requirements